Edwardian rosewood desk - writing table - Sheraton Revival

 Description

-Exceptional revival of Sheraton - Edwardian rosewood desk - writing table, with original pierced brass gallery above 2 shelves with waterfall, inlaid with a cylinder-shaped bat that opens to reveal holes for doves, small drawers, and an adjustable leather writing surface above 2 drawers with brass handles, all standing on elegant square legs finished with brass casters.
-This enchanting desk features a satin mesh and inlaid ebony, and is in fantastic condition.
+Exceptional Revival of Sheraton - Edwardian Rosewood Office with Desk, featuring an original pierced brass gallery above 2 shelves with a waterfall, inlaid with a cylinder-shaped bat that opens to reveal pigeon holes, small drawers, and an adjustable leather writing surface over 2 drawers with brass handles, all standing on elegant square legs with brass casters.
+This enchanting desk has a satin mesh and inlaid ebony, and is in fantastic condition.

-Many styles characterize antique furniture, but we can highlight a few of the most important.
-Eclectic furniture belongs to the 19th century, during which the beloved Biedermeier style prevailed.
-Its variants in the early years of this century include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
-By the end of the century, these styles transitioned into pseudo styles of classicism, Renaissance, and Baroque.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture belongs to the 19th century, during which the beloved Biedermeier style flourished.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a name derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
-These were highly ornate, representative pieces designed to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Today, we can observe how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
 Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of buffets or broadly defined chest furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
+Here, too, there was an interest in mythology and ancient times, so supports and legs often took animal forms.

-Lion paws, eagle heads – these are common features in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French artisans.
+Lion paws, eagle heads—these are common features in Renaissance-style furniture.
+Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that furniture production was perceived differently in each country, so each style had its own character.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an elegant antique that suits your interior.

 The key aspect of elite antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+Ultimately, this is crucial for buyers, as many counterfeits circulate on the market.
+Luxury Products provides documentation confirming the product’s authenticity and correspondence to the description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details